TRkizaki/fitness_advisor_pytorch/README.md

-# Fitness Advisor AI - Leptos WebAssembly Frontend
+# Fitness Advisor AI - Leptos Frontend Implementation

-A high-performance fitness advisor application built with **Leptos** and **WebAssembly**, providing AI-powered workout tracking, nutrition analysis, and personalized recommendations.
+A high-performance fitness advisor application built with **Leptos** and **WebAssembly**, offering a modern reactive web interface with comprehensive workout tracking, nutrition management, and real-time AI integration.

 ## Branch Overview

-This is the `leptos-frontend-wip` branch, featuring a complete **Leptos WebAssembly frontend** that mirrors the functionality of the React implementation while leveraging Rust's performance benefits.
+This is the `leptos-frontend-wip` branch, featuring a complete **Leptos WebAssembly frontend implementation** that integrates with the Rust backend for fitness and nutrition management.

 ## Tech Stack